sudheeshkatkam/nlpclass-fall2013/site/assignments/a2classification.md

 You should verify that your new class yields the same results as your previous version:

-    $ sbt "run-main nlp.a2.NaiveBayes --train tennis/train.txt --test tennis/test.txt --poslab Yes --lambda 1.0 --log true"
+    $ sbt "run-main nlp.a2.NaiveBayes --train tennis/train.txt --test tennis/test.txt --poslab Yes --lambda 4.0 --log true"
-    accuracy = 61.54
+    accuracy = 76.92
-    precision (Yes) = 66.67
+    precision (Yes) = 72.73
-    recall (Yes) = 75.00
+    recall (Yes) = 100.00
-    f1 = 70.59
+    f1 = 84.21

 Keep in mind that you must exponentiate the log scores for each label before you normalize to get the probabilities for logging to the console.

-Note.
-You can do logs in various bases; which base you use doesn’t matter, as long as you use it consistently.
+Notes: You can do logs in various bases; which base you use doesn’t matter, as long as you use it consistently.
 The easiest thing to do would be to use math.log(number), which gives you base *e*.
-Since working in log space involves addition and since the log of zero is undefined, unseen events don’t directly produce a probability of zero.
-You can nonetheless simulate this by having unseen features contribute a large negative amount, such as -50, to the calculation.
+Also, the log of zero corresponds to negative infinity in log-space (`Double.NegativeInfinity` in Scala).

 ## Problem 5 - Extending the feature set (20 pts)